Calibration of Local-Stochastic Volatility Models by Optimal Transport: Preliminaries

-For technical reasons, we restrict the functions $G_i$ to $C_b(\R)$.
-In the context of volatility models calibration, $G_i$ are European option payoff functions but the call option payoff functions are not in $C_b(\R)$.
-However, no issue arises, as we truncate the non-compact space in the numerical method, which makes the payoff functions bounded.
-Alternatively, we could convert all the call options to put options by put-call parity.
+For technical reasons, we restrict ourselves to functions $G_i$ in $C_b(\R^d)$.
+In the context of volatility models calibration, $G_i$ are discounted European payoffs.
+Although the call option payoff functions are not technically in $C_b(\R^d)$, we only work with them in a truncated (compact) space in practice.
+Alternatively, one may consider only put options using put-call parity.
+It is possible to relax the assumption $G_i\in C_b(\R^d)$, but it would require a different set up in topological spaces.